open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/deployment/security/basic-auth/index.md

 For the Basic auth we need to set:

 - `adminPrincipals`: admin usernames to bootstrap the server with, comma-separated values.
-- `allowedEmailRegistrationDomains`: This controls what all domain are allowed for email registration can be your {princialDomain} as well, for example gmail.com, outlook.comm etc.
+- `allowedEmailRegistrationDomains`: This controls what all domain are allowed for email registration can be your {principalDomain} as well, for example gmail.com, outlook.comm etc.
 - `principalDomain`: This controls what all domain are allowed for email registration, for example gmail.com, outlook.comm etc.

 {% note %}